aws/aws-sdk-swift-s3-transfer-manager/README.md

-// Call .downloadBucket and save the returned task. let downloadBucketTask = try s3tm.downloadBucket(input: downloadBucketInput)
+// Call .downloadBucket and save the returned task. let downloadBucketTask = try s3tm.downloadBucket(input: downloadBucketInput) let downloadBucketOutput = try await downloadBucketTask.value

-// Optional: await on the returned task and retrieve the operation output or an error.
-// Even if you don't do this, the task executes in the background. do {
-    let downloadBucketOutput = try await downloadBucketTask.value
-} catch {
-    // Handle error.
-}
 ```

 ### Monitor transfer progress

 You can optionally configure transfer listeners for any of the S3TM operations above.
 The Amazon S3 Transfer Manager for Swift provides 2 canned transfer progress listeners for you.
-They’re LoggingTransferListeners and StreamingTransferListeners.
-There's a specific listener type for each operation, e.g., `UploadObjectLoggingTransferListener` is a LoggingTransferListener for the single object upload operation.
+They’re `LoggingTransferListener`s and `StreamingTransferListener`s.
+There's a specific listener type for each operation, e.g., `UploadObjectLoggingTransferListener` is a `LoggingTransferListener` for the single object upload operation.

-The LoggingTransferListeners log transfer events to the console using [swift-log](https://github.com/apple/swift-log).
-The StreamingTransferListeners publish transfer events to its AsyncThrowingStream instance property, which can be awaited on to consume and handle events as needed.
-You can configure any number of transfer listeners for the S3TM operations via their inputs (e.g., UploadObjectInput's `transferListeners` field).
-You can add your own custom transfer listeners as well, by implementing a struct or a class that conforms to the TransferListener protocol and configuring it in the input structs.
+The `LoggingTransferListener`s log transfer events to the console using [swift-log](https://github.com/apple/swift-log).
+The `StreamingTransferListener`s publish transfer events to its `AsyncThrowingStream` instance property, which can be awaited on to consume and handle events as needed.
+You can configure any number of transfer listeners for the S3TM operations via their inputs (e.g., `UploadObjectInput`'s `transferListeners` field).
+You can add your own custom transfer listeners as well, by implementing a struct or a class that conforms to the `TransferListener` protocol and configuring it in the input structs.

 See below for the example usage of the two canned transfer listeners.